Michaeljgaunt/bpdts-test-app-mg/README.md

 # bpdts-test-app-mg

-An example API written with nodejs that returns users living in a given city or whose lon-lat is within a given distance of a given city.
+An example API written with nodejs that returns users living in a given city or whose lon-lat is within a given distance of a city.
+For the purposes of this example, the only supported city is London.

 # Requirements